tgerarden/aem2850/content/syllabus/_index.md

 ### Generative Artificial Intelligence (GAI) policy

-Generative AI (GAI) tools are very powerful assistants for widely used programming languages like R.
+Generative AI (GAI) tools such as ChatGPT, Claude, and GitHub Copilot are very powerful assistants for widely used programming languages like R.

-You may use GAI tools in this course (e.g., ChatGPT, Claude, GitHub Copilot, etc.).
+You may use GAI tools in this course unless explicitly forbidden for a specific assignment.

 However, be aware of the limitations of GAI tools: